Eli Holzman

 Eli Holzman is an American creator–developer, writer, producer and television executive.
 He is known for creating or serving as executive producer on a number of reality-based television series and documentaries, such as Project Runway, Project Greenlight, The Seven Five, Undercover Boss, Leah Remini: Scientology and the Aftermath, Free Meek, Living Undocumented, American Idol and So You Think You Can Dance.

-Holzman is the founder and CEO of The Intellectual Property Corporation, as well as the president of Sony Pictures Television Nonfiction.
-He is the former head of Miramax Television, Katalyst Films, Studio Lambert, and All3Media America.
+Holzman is the founder and CEO of The Intellectual Property Corporation.
+He is the former head of Miramax Television, Katalyst Films, Studio Lambert, All3Media America and Sony Pictures Television Nonfiction.
 He has won four Primetime Emmy Awards for the television series' Leah Remini: Scientology and the Aftermath and Undercover Boss, and won the PGA Award for Outstanding Producer of Non-Fiction Television for Scientology and the Aftermath in 2016.

 Career

 Miramax

 After graduating from The Bronx High School of Science, Eli Holzman began his career at Miramax Films in early 1996.
 There, he worked on numerous films, including In Too Deep and Rounders.
 Holzman was soon promoted to junior executive, working for top exec Meryl Poster.
 As a junior executive, he identified television as an untapped market for the studio.

 Holzman moved to Los Angeles in 1998 to play a role in founding Miramax's television arm, Miramax Television.
 While there, he helped develop a wide variety of projects, covering the full breadth of genres, including Kevin Smith's Clerks: The Animated Series, Kevin Williamson's Wasteland for ABC, Glory Days for The WB and The Nanny Diaries.
 Holzman's first major unscripted hit series came after he developed and produced the HBO series Project Greenlight with Ben Affleck and Matt Damon, helping to drive the initial boom in popularity for reality television shows.
 He was soon promoted to the top executive position at Miramax Television where he created the popular show Project Runway, which has run for 17 seasons to date and currently airs on Bravo in the United States.